Parallellines0451/GTAIV.EFLC.FusionShaders/README.md

 # Feature list
 - Restored stippled transparency/LOD fading from 1.0.5.0 and older versions, and reduced the stippling effect on vegetation and fences; <b>do not use a solid stipple.wtd</b>
-- Restored volumetric light shafts thanks to Vaani
+- Fixed volumetric light shafts thanks to Vaani
 - Improved depth of field and fixed resolution scaling
 - Remade bloom shader with proper resolution scaling
 - Fixed the entire screen being blurry with definition off